 You can look at the individual point measurements graphically using the 3-D Viewer module included with V-STARS.
-To use the viewer do the followina:
+To use the viewer do the following:

-1. Click on the 3-D data 2 Data folder in the Project view.

-2. Double click on the latest results file (it will be called Final Bundle key (case does not matter) to view the object from the +X axis.
-You should see the picture shown.
+- 1. Click on the 3-D data 2 Data folder in the Project view. - 2.
+Double click on the latest results file (it will be called Final Bundle shown.